Authentication Methods

 ---|---|---|

-JWT consists of three parts, concatenated with a "." to form the JWT string.
+JWT consists of three parts of information, concatenated with "." to form a JWT string.
 Below is an example:

 eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJhbGljZS1zdWJqZWN0IiwiYWJjIjoiMTIzIiwicm9sZXMiOlsic3lzdGVtIGFkbWluIiwiZGF0YSBhZG1pbiIsImRhdGEgYW5hbHlzdCIsImRhdGEgdmlld2VyIiwiYXBpIGFkbWluIl0sImxvZ2luTmFtZSI6ImFsaWNlIn0.PGA9DNa-B_4e4WS-fVG57tvxYe0dlu0r8O_Lw1vEtAQ